serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 <img align="left" src="https://avatars0.githubusercontent.com/u/1301012?s=400&v=4" width="180px">

 Takahiro loves to get his hands dirty.
-He's fearless in trying out the most recent services in the serverless landscape to see how they can be introduced the Serverless Framework!
+He's fearless in testing the latest services in the serverless landscape to see how they can be introduced the Serverless Framework!

-You can find him hanging around in GitHub comments or PRs as well as working on bug fixes and various enhancements to make the life of a Serverless developer more productive and enjoyable.
+You can find him hanging around in GitHub comments or PRs.
+Takahiro is always working on bug fixes and enhancements that make Serverless development life even more productive and enjoyable.

 [GitHub](https://github.com/horike37) | [Twitter](https://twitter.com/horike37)

 ---

-We're proud and super happy that our community is so engaged, welcoming and helpful.
+We're proud and super happy that our community is so welcoming and engaged.
 Thank you everyone for being a part of it!

 ## Changes v1.24 introduces